Showing all 52 results

 There’s only one available!

 Possibly the nearest to new condition original gold plate Selmer Mark VI in the world.
-Email serious inquiries to [email protected] This might be a keeper for me, because it is also in the best serial range for altos to play well.
+This might be a keeper for me, because it is also in the best serial range for altos to play well.
+My favorite VI altos have all been in the early medium bow range like this.
 Plus it’s an original Japanese market horn, which is rarely seen.
 One of a kind.

 Selmer Mark VI Alto Saxophone Original Overhauled Excellent!
 165069$ 6,950